 Either over-watering or under-watering your crop is the most likely reason for curling weed leaves.
 Don’t immediately jump to conclusions though, because some old weed leaves curl naturally.
 If the entire plant is affected, you need to take immediate action.

-The most common reason for twisting cannabis leaves is overwatering.
+The most common reason for canoeing cannabis leaves is overwatering.
 Watering your cannabis crop is vital for survival, but overdoing it can drown the roots and snuff out your homegrown dreams.

-Twisted cannabis leaves soon become droopy.
+Cannabis leaves in the shape of canoe soon become droopy.
+It is inevitable!
 It will only get worse if growers don’t address the root of the cause.

 Roots need oxygen, and if they’re waterlogged, they could suffocate.
 The water delivers nutrients to healthy plants through the roots.
 This process is impossible in very wet soil, so plants start to wilt with weed leaves curling up.

 Continued overwatering can lead to Pythium, aka root rot, a parasitic condition that may turn your roots into a messy, ineffective sludge.
 Once it takes hold, it’s almost impossible to shift.